-In IE, the crucial resource is usually denoted, although not always in a clearly defined way, as 'institutions.'
+In IE, the crucial resource is usually denoted, although, as noted, in not always a clearly defined way, as 'institutions.'
 The essential dependence of the performance of economies on their 'institutions' has empirically been shown by many authors, of which Rodrick et al. (2004), Shirley (2008) and Acemoglu and Robinson (2012) are particularly important examples.